GRI 300 Environmental

 ---|

-Bertelsmann supports the international community’s goal of limiting global warming to well below 2°C in line with the Paris Agreement on climate change.
-Bertelsmann will become climate neutral by 2030.
-To this end, the greenhouse gas emissions generated from its own sites, employee business travel, and the manufacture of its own products are to be reduced significantly by 2030, and the remaining emissions offset.
-The total emissions from the above causes amounted to 1.1 million tons of CO2 equivalents (CO2e) in the 2020 financial year.
-This represents a 15 percent reduction compared to 2018 (1.3 million tons of CO2e).
-At the same time, Bertelsmann is pursuing the reduction target of cutting absolute greenhouse gas emissions by 50 percent by 2030 as compared to 2018.
-In addition to emissions from sites, employees, and own products, this includes all other emissions covered in the carbon footprint.
-This reduction target was validated by the Science Based Targets Initiative in March 2021.
+Bertelsmann supports the international community’s target of limiting global warming to well below 2 degrees Celsius in line with the Paris Climate Agreement.
+Bertelsmann aspires to become climate neutral by 2030.
+The greenhouse gas emissions generated at its own sites, employee business travel, and the manufacture of its own products are to be reduced significantly by 2030 and the remaining emissions offset.
+The total emissions from the above causes amounted to 1.1 million tons of CO2 equivalents (CO2e) in the 2021 financial year.
+This represents a 15-percent reduction compared to the 2018 baseline (1.3 million tons of CO2e).
+The Group-wide target of cutting greenhouse gas emissions by 50 percent compared to 2018 includes besides emissions from sites, employees, and own products, also all other emissions covered in the carbon footprint.
+This reduction target was validated by the Science Based Targets initiative (SBTi).

 GRI 305-1 Direct (Scope 1) GHG emissions